danthegoodman1/QuiCKCRDB/README.md

 The Apple QuiCK queue implemented on top of CockroachDB

+## Differences from QuiCK

+Due to CRDB's inability to change isolation levels mid interaction, we instead peek in a separate transaction using `READ COMMITTED` isolation.

 ## Logging

 QuiCKCRDB uses zerolog in JSON format, output to stdout